realA10001986/Dash-Gauges/DIY/README.md

 ### Gauges

-The gauges are connected through an MCP4728 DAC.
-This DAC allows arbitrary voltages up to 5V, but the gauges used here use much lower voltages.
-If you use different gauges, you need to add your configuration to the firmware.
-More on this below.
+I used analog gauges only.

-*Important*: When using the MCP4728 in your project, do not connect the actual gauges until you selected the right hardware type in the Config Portal and have powered-down and powered-up the device once afterwards.
-This power-cycle is needed to reset the MCP4728's EEPROM to the correct settings and to avoid a power output too high at boot.
+*Important*: When using analog gauges in your project, do not connect the actual gauges until you selected the right hardware type in the Config Portal and have powered-down and powered-up the device once afterwards.
+This power-cycle is needed to reset the DAC's EEPROM to the correct settings and to avoid a power output too high at boot.

 #### "Primary", "Percent Power"